sarrrosa/ih_datamadpt0420_project_m1/README.md

 - Sweden
 - United Kingdom

-###How to use: :electric_plug:
+### How to use :electric_plug:
 Run the main_scrip.py in your terminal to check the results.
 You can either run the script indicating the path selected or you can either select a country of your choice and get the `.csv`  file with the country input.

-###Country analysis: Spain example :tada:
+### Country analysis :tada:
 An example of the input that you will be able to retrieve is the following:

 ![Image](https://baunsreit.es/wp-content/uploads/2020/07/spain.png)

-###Next steps :telescope:
+### Next steps - WIP :telescope:
-- Building a function that will retrieve visualisations for the data analysed
+- Build a function that will retrieve visualisations for the data analysed directly into the results folder
 - Be able to send the output automatised by email